askuy/gpt-blender/README.md

 A collection of editable 3D scenes and interactive browser demos created with GPT and Blender: Apple Duo, a cycling pelican, Saber and Niu Lai.

-## New demo: Apple Duo — unfold the surprise
+## Apple Duo — unfold the surprise

 A silver folding phone opens to reveal a continuous portrait across its inner display.
 Blender constructs the two hinges, machined enclosure, cameras, outer screen and buttons; the browser scrubs the exported object animations.
 This is a visual concept with invented dimensions.